folio-org/okapi/doc/guide.md

 Okapi defaults to an internal in-memory mock storage, so it can run without any database layer under it.
 This is fine for development and testing, but of course in real life we will want some of our data to persist from one invocation to the next.
-At the moment, MongoDB and Postgres storage can be enabled by option `-Dstorage=mongo` and  `-Dstorage=postgres` respectively to the command line that starts Okapi.
+At the moment, MongoDB and PostgreSQL storage can be enabled by option `-Dstorage=mongo` and  `-Dstorage=postgres` respectively to the command line that starts Okapi.

-Postgres requires some tables and indexes to be created.
+PostgreSQL requires some tables and indexes to be created.
 This can be done with the command initdatabase, for example
 ```
 java -Dport=8600 -Dstorage=postgres -jar target/okapi-core-fat.jar initdatabase